jamir-araujo/StateMachine/README.md

 }
 ```

-But won't have to implemente it.
+But you won't have to implemente it.

 A StateMachine is made of steps.
 Each time you call `MoveNextAsync` and it returns true, the StateMachine moves to the next step.

-And it's the steps that you'll have to implement.
+So it's the steps that you'll have to implement.

 Steps are defined by the interfaces `IStateMachineStep<TState, TData>` and `IStateMachineStep<TData>`.